malhawarat/STS_Ara_Stem_Effect/README.md

 These are available for both training and testing documents and found in file Data.zip.
 We used python to generate these files.

-Results are shown in figures 1-4
+Results are shown in four figures in folder "Results"